CassioVSouza/Asp-NET-Core-View-Component/README.md

 It's used a mock list to fake some movies data

-when the page is rendered, the "Categorias" View Component will get all categories in the list and create a select in HTML
+When the page is rendered, the "Categorias" View Component will get all categories in the list and create a select in HTML

-when the page is rendered, the "FilmesLista" View Component will get all movies e create a table to show them
+When the page is rendered, the "FilmesLista" View Component will get all movies and create a table to show them

 It's possible to send some data to filter the movies

-when the button "Pesquisar" is clicked, using Ajax, the View Component "FilmesLista" will be called again using the Controller to retur a new HTML that will be replaced by the old one using JavaScript
+When the button "Pesquisar" is clicked, using Ajax, the View Component "FilmesLista" will be called again using the Controller to retur a new HTML that will be replaced by the old one using JavaScript